graphql-python/graphene-django/docs/subscriptions.rst

 several community-driven modules for adding subscription support, and the provided GraphiQL interface supports running subscription operations over a websocket.

+## Using Native Asynchronous Django

+`Graphene Luna <https://github.com/cognitive-space/graphene-luna>` uses Django's built in asynchronous support to create GraphQL subscriptions.
+Luna supports ``graphene-django`` version 3.0+.
+Luna allows you to you to quickly and easily setup subscriptions in Django.

+## Using Django Channels

 To implement websocket-based support for GraphQL subscriptions, you’ll need to do the following:

 1. Install and configure `django-channels <https://channels.readthedocs.io/en/latest/installation.html>`_.